daveswaves/elixir_systems/README.md

 ![Image of batch actions](docs/imgs/batch_actions.png)

 The 'Colour Codes', in the `Key` drop-down, explains the meaning of the colours on the far left of the order's row.
-In the example shown, the majority are grey (white) "Order is ready to be processed, unbarcoded" and red "Order has been processed but not yet marked".
-The green order (026-1324051-2893122) indicates that "Order has been marked and is ready to be dispatched".
+In the example shown, the first 2 are green "Order has been marked and is ready to be dispatched".
+Then red "Order has been processed but not yet marked" and grey "Order is ready to be processed, unbarcoded".

 ![Image of view orders key](docs/imgs/vo_key.png)